 This behavior is already specified in the 11bf spec D1.0 (see subclause 11.55.1.4 Sensing measurement setup):

 The AP is not ready yet to assign parameters to the unassociated STA: Comeback field in the Sensing Measurement Request frame is set to 1.
-This is discussed in 474r2 which is ready for motion.
+This is discussed in 474r2 which is passed motion.

 The AP is ready to assign measurement parameters to the unassociated STA: Comeback field in the Sensing Measurement Request frame is set to 0.
-This was discussed in 474r2 which is ready for motion.
+This was discussed in 474r2 which is passed motion.

 AP sends a Sensing Measurement Termination frame